 Strawberry honey nice cream is how you get the sweet fruity flavor and texture of strawberry ice cream with no dairy, no refined sugar, and no churning!

-I’ve been hitting y’all over the head with desserts lately and, as a heads up, have a few more up my sleeve before we move on to more savory recipes.
-But I thought I’d lighten things up around here with a dairy-free dessert today!
 This strawberry honey nice cream is a practically guilt-free treat that you can enjoy soft-serve style or freeze for classic, firm scoops.
-The color and flavor are spot on for strawberry ice cream but there’s no churning involved.
-Read: you don’t need an ice cream maker for this recipe.
-Let’s get into the creamy, swirly details.
+The color and flavor are spot on for strawberry ice cream but there's no churning involved.
+Read: you don't need an ice cream maker for my dairy-free dessert.
+Let's get into the creamy, swirly details!

 What is Nice Cream?

 Nice cream is basically healthy ice cream.
 Frozen fruit and milk are blended together to mimic the consistency of traditional ice cream.
 But there's no churning involved.
 Because the ingredients and processing are minimal, it's a much better-for-you frozen dessert.
 My honey sweetened strawberry nice cream is made the same way and I've also made a boozy sorbet using a similar method.